Home

 A delicious German cake recipe from the Black Forest.

 My most recent taste was on holiday in the Black Forest.
-Black Forest Cake is and is world-renowned.
+Black Forest Cake is world-renowned.
 If you can't manage to travel to the Black Forest this year, well, you can always try baking it yourself.

-German Black Forest Cake
+German Cake Recipe

 100g butter